Market

 (iii) The Company have not advanced or loaned or invested funds (either from borrowed funds or share premium or any other sources

-or kind of funds) by the company to or any other persons or entity, including foreign entities (Intermediaries) with the understanding
+or kind of funds) to any other persons or entity, including foreign entities (Intermediaries) with the understanding whether recorded

 (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the